radiylon/medthrive-ui/README.md

 4. Replace the profiles in `sst.config.ts` with your own account profiles
 5. Create a `.env` file at the root and set `MEDTHRIVE_API_URL`
 - You will need to have `medthrive-api` running locally
-6. Run `npm run dev` to start local development
+6. Run `pnpm run dev` to start local development